govenius/pdata/docs/dataformat.rst

 ++++++++++++++++++++

   * Added number of data rows as metadata in footer.
-  * Clarified that only ASCII characters are allowed in tabular_data.dat.
+  * Specified that only ASCII characters 0...127 are allowed in comment rows in tabular_data.dat.
   * Specified better how numerical values should be formatted.